-Another example is WellingtonFragrance.com which sells a “Dark Kiss BBW Type” fragrance oil that smells like the Dark Kiss lotion at BBW.
+Another example is WellingtonFragrance.com which sells a “Dark Kiss BBW Type” fragrance oil that is supposed to smell like the Dark Kiss lotion at BBW.
 Sometimes companies will flat-out tell you in the description: look for the initials “BBW” in the title.

-All of these cost significantly less that it would cost to try to mimic the complex synthetic scents using essential oils.
+All of these cost significantly less than it would cost to mimic the complex synthetic scents using essential oils.